jakob-r/mbo_asd/response_to_the_reviewers.md

 p.
 10: In section 5.4 ten additional stochastic simulations are mentions, which seems in conflict with the 20 additional stochastic simulations mentioned in other parts of the manuscript.

 > Thanks, for spotting that mistake.
-Indeed we use 20 stochastic repetitions.
+Indeed, we use 20 stochastic repetitions.

 p.
 10: It should be clarified whether the test level of 0.025 is one-sided.